top of page

 “All our clothes were chemically impregnated to protect us against gas attacks.
 They were very, very uncomfortable because no moisture could evaporate through the cloth.
 In hot weather they acted like a rubber raincoat” – Spencer F. Wurst, F Company 505th PIR (5)

 The jumpsuit has two phases for our purposes.
-Pre & early invasion, and after.
-When troops are boarding the planes and early in the campaign, they obviously have CC2 treated uniforms visible.
-It is only later when troops start to shed, boil or burn uniforms.
+Pre/Early-Invasion, and Post-Invasion.
+When troops are boarding the planes and early in the campaign, they obviously have CC2-treated uniforms visible.
+It is only later that troops start to shed, boil or burn uniforms.
 Boiling uniforms appears to have been common, using large Calvados pots native to the Normandy region.
-These suits when boiled appear much lighter, and are cleansed of any chemicals.
+These suits, when boiled, appear much lighter, having been cleansed of any chemicals.
 One should strive to appear as if before the boiling, rather than after – for re-enacting purposes.

 10.jpg